 Pro Tip: If you use Adobe programs, manually de-select their directories from the removal process.

-How to remove languages you don’t use
+How to delete language files you don’t use

 Step 1: With Monolingual selected, click the menu in the upper left corner of the screen and open the Preferences window.